HxnDev/Virtual-Mouse-using-OpenCV/Readme.md

 Hence, inorder for the project to run smoothly, you need to degrade the Python version to 3.8

 #### How to Degrade Python Version:
+Follow the following steps:
+- Uninstall Python from add/remove programs